staadecker/COVID-19-Map/README.md

 - The repository contains two components a webpage and background scripts contained in the `\website` and `\data_generator_scripts` directories.
 - Any changes to the stagging branch are automatically pushed to https://flatten-staging-271921.web.app/.
 Any changes to master are automatically pushed to https://flatten.ca.
 - **All contributions should be made on a new branch and a pull request to *staging* should be made.**
+- **Use  the Issues tabs to keep track of bugs, improvements and more.
+Use the Projects tab to keep track of work!**

 ## Prerequisites